Meet the Team

-Head of Building Electrical Services
+Director or Member Services and Head of Building Electrical Systems:

 Kevin joined BEAMA in September 2018, taking on the role of Portfolio Manager for the Underfloor Heating, Water Treatment, Water Softeners, Electric Heating & Hot Water and more recently the Water Safety and Hygiene Groups.
 Prior to joining BEAMA Kevin spent the last 10 years working within the homes division of Honeywell.
 Responsible for product management and application support with a team of product specialists reporting to him.
 This across an ever growing and very technical group of products and in a very dynamic market.
 Prior to his time at Honeywell, Kevin has held marketing, product management and engineering roles across a number of manufacturing companies.
 This wide spread of experience, across several industries, gives him a very commercial and real life view of the products and markets that BEAMA represents and will allow BEAMA to bring real value to the members it represents in these groups.

 Simon has been at BEAMA since mid-2011, working across the association including managing groups for Water Treatment, Water Safety & Hygiene and the Anti-Counterfeiting Working Group.
 As well as supporting the work of many other product groups across all sectors, Simon has also contributed to cross-BEAMA work including compliance and safety.
-He is now Policy Manager with responsibility for Heat and Energy in Buildings, Building Regulations, Transport, and Compliance and Safety policy.
+He is now Head of Policy with responsibility for Heat and Energy in Buildings, Building Regulations, Transport, and Compliance and Safety policy.
 Simon works as part of the Policy and Marketing team to advise members on policy developments and influence Government and other stakeholders.
 He has an MA in Public Policy.
 Email: [email protected]